callum-else/Unity2021-Input-Handler/README.md

 A custom input handler created in C# for the Unity Game Engine.

 ## Description
-For this project, I wanted to create a useful tool that I could re-use very easily.
-As such, I landed upon the idea of an easily deployable Input Layer, avoiding messy class structures and hard-to-follow cross-module dependencies.
+For this project, I wanted to create an easily reusable and useful tool that I could implement into future projects.
+With these prerequisites I decided to build an easily deployable Input Layer, avoiding messy class structures and hard-to-follow cross-module dependencies.

 The core of this project comes from 3 main scripts: InputHandler, InputHandlerEditor and InputComponents.